ga-wdi-boston/ember/README.md

 ## Lesson Details
 ### Foundations
-By this time, students have already learned how to:
+At this point, students have already learned how to:

 - Create and render Handlebars templates.
 - Use Handlebars helpers, both block and inline.
 - Use Handlebars partials.

 ### Objectives

-By the end of this, students should be able to:
+By the end of this lesson, students should be able to:

 - Explain what Ember is and what kinds of applications it's used for.
 - Download and install `ember-cli` and its dependencies.